William-Fernandes252/lucaria/README.md

 ## Requirements

 This project uses Next.js 15 and React 19.
-In order to run it locally, make shure to have installed
+In order to run it locally, make sure to have installed

 - Nodejs `v22.9.0`
 - pNpm `v9.7.0`

 ## Getting Started

-Lucaria leverages the [LangChain](https://js.langchain.com/docs/introduction/) framework capabilities to consume [Large Language Models](https://en.wikipedia.org/wiki/Large_language_model) for generating structured quizzes from different kinds of user inputs.
+Lucaria leverages [Vercel's AI SDK](https://sdk.vercel.ai/docs/introduction#ai-sdk) capabilities to apply [Large Language Models](https://en.wikipedia.org/wiki/Large_language_model) for generating structured quizzes from different kinds of user inputs.

 To run, test and develop in your machine, it is necessary to have a model server available for the application.